 What is changing?

 To protect consumers, the Commerce Commission limits the amount of revenue that Transpower and most local lines companies can earn for a set period (typically 5 years).
-A new limit will apply from 1 April 2025, and will be higher due to the factors mentioned above.
+New limits will apply from 1 April 2025, and will be higher due to the factors mentioned above.

 When setting revenue limits, we focus on providing the right incentives so consumers benefit from appropriate investment in reliability and capacity for growth, and receive value for money.
 While higher revenue limits will mean consumers pay more, maintenance and improvements to the electricity network paid for now will help keep the lights on and delaying investment would lead to even higher prices later.